-The DADGAD tuning is also known as Celtic tuning and hence often used for playing Celtic music on guitar.
+The DADGAD tuning is also known as Celtic tuning and hence often used for playing Celtic music on the guitar.
 It can also be interested in lots of other styles if you like to experience.

 Essentially, you tune to a Dsus4 chord (that is what you hear if you play all string open).
 Since the tones are close to many D chords, the tuning is extra suitable for playing in the D key.

 The name says it all, but just to be extra clear, to get this alternate tuning you should tune your guitar according to this: D A D G A D. Don't increase the string tension when you re-tune.